corstian/digital-garden/_blog/2025/Impedance matching the domain library with Marten.md

 ## Remarks
 It is stuff like this where the rough edges of the domain library show.
+Things like